DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Metrics

-The tracer and its integrations can produce some additional metrics that can provide useful insight into the performance of your application.
+The APM SDK and its integrations can produce some additional metrics that can provide useful insight into the performance of your application.
 These metrics are collected with `dogstatsd-ruby`, and can be sent to the same Datadog agent to which you send your traces.

 To configure your application for metrics collection: